 Each chambers elected its chair and alternate chair in May 2017 for a two year term.
 The chamber chairs come together regularly to form the decision-making Governance Committee.

-The mission of the Council is to ensure multi-stakeholder input and confidence in the Protocol content and its application, and the Council welcomes and encourages input from, and engagement with, all stakeholders involved in the development of hydropower.
-All decision-making in the Chambers and by the Governance Committee is by consensus.
+The mission of the Council is to ensure multi-stakeholder input and confidence in the Hydropower Sustainability Assessment Tools and their application.
+The Council welcomes and encourages input from, and engagement with, all stakeholders involved in the development of hydropower.
+All decision-making in the Chambers and by the Governance Committee is undertaken by consensus.

 Figure 1: Location of Council members